PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-09 10:03:56
+Last updated: 2024-04-09 10:04:29
-Random Quote: There are moments when we must understand that the decisions we make influence more than just our own fates. - Claudia
+Random Quote: You must be blind as well as maimed, Set.
+Lift your eyes, and you will see the direwolf still flies above our walls.  -  Brynden Tully